Greenlight logo

 And for kids and teens, Greenlight's Investing for Kids lets them use their app to research, explore and learn about the world of investing.
 Kids can request for parents to buy or sell stocks or index funds and parents can place each trade with just one tap.

 The best part?
 Find more than 4,000 stocks and ETFs, backed with industry research in the app — and explore the world of investing together.
-Sign up today!
-Get one month on us.
+Sign up for Greenlight today!

 *GAMER is a made-up ticker for a made-up gaming company.